mrsalt/me/README.md

 # Mark Salisbury

 This repository contains information about me.
-I'm a software developer presently looking for a job.
+I'm an experienced firmware/software developer presently looking for a job.

 You can find my full resume [here](resume-full.md).
 I've been told it's too long, so there's a shorter version [here](resume-short.md).